From "The Container Made of the Contained" Series

 2019

-The Persian word for “plate,” boshqab, is a borrowed word from Turkish.
-It means “empty vessel”: a container that does not contain anything.
-Essentially, the container cannot be one with the contained: the container is devoid of the contained.
-The word itself seems to be emphasizing the fact that the container is inherently empty of the contained and the two cannot be the same.
-Moreover, they are necessarily not made of the same stuff.
-The container preserves the contained, and as long as the contained is there, the container is the contained’s vail.
+Essentially, a container cannot be one with the contained: the container is devoid of the contained.
+The word boshqab itself seems to emphasize the fact that the container is inherently empty of the contained and that the two cannot be the same.
+The container is where the contained finds it presence; and as long as the contained is seen through the container, the container becomes its veil.
 It is simultaneously a nest and a cage.

 This installation represents a metaphor for the unity between the container and the contained, dismantling, unavailingly, their eternal relationship; an endless cycle in which the contained is itself a container.

--The Persian word “Sogand” [lit.”Oath”] originally means”sulfur” in ancient Iran, one of the ways to find out whether or not someone is telling the truth was to make them drink sulfur water.
+-The Persian word “Sogand” [lit”Oath”] originally means ”sulfur” in ancient Iran, one of the ways to find out whether or not someone is telling the truth was to make them drink sulfur water.
 If the accused person would live after drinking the sulfur, he or she would be acquitted.
 Collocated with “eating” the verb is now used to make a solemn vow.

 installation view/bread dough, wooden shelves, chair, desk,, sulfur